-There will be subjects concerning the Lodge’s business that have to be discussed.
-These discussions should be kept within the bounds of propriety and everyone should show tolerance for the opinion of the other.
-Every Master wants harmony in his Lodge; and, once a matter has been put to a vote in the Lodge and a decision made, the decision should be accepted by all members regardless of how they voted.
+There will be subjects concerning the Lodge's business that must be discussed.
+These discussions should be kept within the bounds of propriety, and everyone should show tolerance for the opinion of the other.
+Every Master wants harmony in his Lodge; once a matter has been put to a vote in the Lodge and a decision made, the decision should be accepted by all members regardless of how they voted.

 Qualifications of a Petitioner